argoproj/argo-workflows/docs/resource-duration.md

 ![alpha](assets/alpha.svg)

 Argo Workflows provides an indication of how much resource your workflow has used and save this information.
 This is intended to be an **indicative but not accurate** value.

+## Configuration

+This is only set if [the feature flags is enabled in config](workflow-controller-configmap.yaml).

 ## Calculation